luc14n/LuciansLocalChatroom/README.md

 # Lucians Local Chatroom
 This is a project made for a computer networking class.
-The goal is to have a UTP client/server connection and allow coninuous chat over a local network.
+The goal is to have a TCP client/server connection and allow coninuous chat over a local network.

 # Version 1.0
 Allows for multiple clients to connect to the running app, however the 'Sever' side chat window will only respond to the last client connected.